 "Most days he is called Grim," she replied, eyeing Grim disapprovingly.

 "Tell me, lass, what has happened to his mouth?
 Why can't he speak?"

 Had Dwalin been in a normal state of mind, I imagine he would have been appalled by this piece of news.
-Since he was not, after the Red Fairy was out of hearing range, he turned to his friend and whispered, "Your queen sounds like a livid bitch," to which Grim nodded approvingly.
+Since he was not, after the Red Fairy was out of hearing range, he turned to his friend and whispered, "Your queen sounds like a livid shrew," to which Grim nodded approvingly.

 As Red made her way through the multitude of drunken fairies and dwarves, she reached the river side where Kili and Plum were whispering in conspiratorial voice and tinkle with dead-serious expressions and undoubtedly no-good motivations.
 Red stopped in their vicinity and regarded them with a ghost of a smile, whereas the two looked up with blank eyes.

 "She tore out my hair!"
 Kili cried resentfully, showing Red the evidence.

 "Be grateful you got it back."

 Plum flew as close to Red as she dared, her little wings clinking rapidly as the pixie said things Kili could not begin to comprehend.

 "Is Plum its name?"
 Red inquired with a deviant gleam in her eyes.

 Kili gulped, feeling a surge of panic, "I'm not telling you the rest of it!"